We all want a delicious turkey with that golden brown crispy skin.

 – 10 minutes before your last baste, take a saucepan and add the following;

-– Heat this mixture up until the butter and sugar has melted.
+Heat this mixture until the butter and sugar have melted.
+Finish by basting the turkey with the herb butter mixture.

 Are There Basting Alternatives?